hirak99/keyshift/README.md

 `KEYSHIFTRESERVEDCMDKILL`

-Don't worry if you modified the keys with a configuration.
-The keys have to be what you type in the original hardware.
+Don't worry if you modified those keys with a configuration, the combo acts on actual keys.

-You will see a std::runtime_error, which is normal.
+You will see a std::runtime_error, which is normal in this case and confirms deactivation.